guiwetzstein/code-exercises-js/principles/solid/20240510-br-dev/README.md

 ## Open-Closed Principle (OCP)

-Classes are open for extension, but closed for internal modifications.
+Classes are open for extension, but closed for modification.

 ## Liskov's Substitution Principle (LSP)